 Optional: Transfer the meatballs to a Bradley rack or cookie sheet to help transport them to the smoker.

-Once ready, place the cheesy meatballs (or the entire Bradley rack if you are using them), directly onto the smoker grate.
+Once ready, place the cheesy meatballs (or the entire rack if you are using one), directly onto the smoker grate.

 Keep the smoke going the entire time and do your best to maintain 225°F throughout.